bdavidxyz/chirpy/_posts/2024-02-15-erb-vs-haml.md

 I've used both and I have to say HAML has one very big advantage  : a lot less verbosity.
 This is very handy for large template files.
 But large template files are not so frequent in an application if you properly cut them into small pieces - partial or view_components.

-So now HAML big one advantage doesn't outreach the sum of its disadvantages  : hard to copy/paste from examples, and tricky corner cases notably.
+So now HAML's big one advantage doesn't outweigh the sum of its disadvantages : hard to copy/paste from examples, and tricky corner cases notably.